DarioN1/SPToCore/README.md

 | `pfolder` | `pf` | Physical destination folder where the output file will be written |
 | `filename` | `f` | Output file name |

+## Special Thanks

+Special thanks to:

+Valecass
+Mobius_One93
+Kasuken
+and all the Kasuken Discord Community for the support!

+## License

+MIT

+## Special Thanks